Jimmy Dean: Later years and death

 On February 23, 2010, Dean was nominated for the Country Music Hall of Fame; he was scheduled to be inducted in October 2010, but this occurred after his death.

 Dean had three children, Garry, Connie and Robert, with his first wife Mary Sue (Sue) (née Wittauer) Dean, and two granddaughters, Caroline Taylor (Connie's daughter) and Brianna Dean (Robert's daughter).
 He married his first wife in 1950; she divorced him in 1990 because of his affair with country-singer Donna Meade who became his second wife.
 Donna Dean married her childhood sweetheart Jason Stevens two years after Dean's death.

-Dean died on June 13, 2010, at the age of 81 at his home in Varina, Virginia.
+Dean died at his home in Varina, Virginia, on June 13, 2010, at the age of 81.
 He was survived by his second wife Donna.
 She told the Associated Press that he was doing well health-wise, so his death came unexpectedly.
-She recollects that he was eating while watching television, she left the room, and when she came back in he was unresponsive.
+She recollects that he was eating dinner while watching television, she left the room, and when she came back in he was unresponsive.
 He was declared dead at 7:54 pm.
 His estate was estimated to be worth over $50 million.

 He was entombed in a 9 ft piano-shaped mausoleum overlooking the James River on the grounds of his estate.
 His epitaph reads "Here Lies One Hell of a Man", which is a paraphrased lyric from the uncensored version of his song "Big Bad John".

 On June 24, 2014, a groundbreaking was held for the Jimmy Dean Museum, which opened two years later on the grounds of Wayland Baptist University in his hometown of Plainview, Texas.
 Dean's widow, Donna Dean Stevens, was present for the ceremony.
-The museum houses much of Jimmy Dean's memorabilia as well as a larger-than-life-size bronze created by Richmond sculptor Paul DiPasquale and funded by Hillshire Brands, owner of the Jimmy Dean sausage brand.
+The museum houses much of Jimmy Dean's memorabilia as well as a larger-than-life-size bronze statue created by Richmond sculptor Paul DiPasquale and funded by Hillshire Brands, then-owner of the Jimmy Dean sausage brand.
 The museum is funded by a gift from the Dean Family Foundation.